amaarora/amaarora.github.io/_posts/2020-08-09-groupnorm.md

         return x * self.gamma + self.beta
 ```

-`PyTorch` inherent supports `GroupNorm` and can be used by using `nn.GroupNorm`.
+`PyTorch` also inherently supports `GroupNorm` and can be used by using `nn.GroupNorm`.

+Having implemented **GN** in PyTorch and Tensorflow, we are now ready to run our own experiments and see the results for ourselves in the next section.

 ## Does GroupNorm really work in practice?
-Personally, I wanted to try a little experiment of my own to compare **GN** with **BN**.
+Personally, I wanted to try a little experiment of my own to compare **GN** with **BN** and corroborate the findings in the **GN** research paper.

-You can find the experiment in this notebook [here](https://nbviewer.jupyter.org/github/amaarora/amaarora.github.io/blob/master/nbs/Group%20Normalization%20WS.ipynb).
+You can find the experiment in this notebook [here](https://nbviewer.jupyter.org/github/amaarora/amaarora.github.io/blob/master/nbs/Group%20Normalization.ipynb).

-Basically, in the experiment, I trained a `resnet50` architecture on the `Pets` dataset.
+Basically, in the experiment, I trained two `ResNet-34` architectures on the `Pets` dataset - one with **BN** and other with **GN**.
 To my surprise, I found that simply replacing `BatchNorm` with `GroupNorm` led to sub-optimal results and the model with `GroupNorm` used as the normalization layer performed much worse than the model normalized with `BatchNorm` layer even for a very small batch size of 4.
 This was very different to the results reported in fig-1.

 Thanks to [Sunil Kumar](https://twitter.com/DragonPG2000) who pointed me to [Big Transfer (BiT): General Visual Representation Learning](https://arxiv.org/abs/1912.11370) research paper where I noticed that the researchers used a combination of [Weight Standardization](https://arxiv.org/abs/1903.10520) and **GN** to achieve SOTA results.
-So I tried this out with the implementation of Weight Standardization as in the official repository [here](https://github.com/joe-siyuan-qiao/WeightStandardization) and very quickly I was able to replicate the results with `GN+WS` performing significantly better than `BN` for batch size of 1.
+So I tried this out with the implementation of Weight Standardization as in the official repository [here](https://github.com/joe-siyuan-qiao/WeightStandardization) and very quickly I was able to replicate the results with `GN + WS` performing significantly better than `BN` for batch size of 1 [here](https://nbviewer.jupyter.org/github/amaarora/amaarora.github.io/blob/master/nbs/Group%20Normalization%20WS.ipynb).

-The training logs for the notebook where I simply replaced **BN** with **GN** can be found [here](https://nbviewer.jupyter.org/github/amaarora/amaarora.github.io/blob/master/nbs/Group%20Normalization.ipynb).
+## Conclusion
+I hope that I have been clear in my explaination of Group Normalization, and also through my experiments, provided a way for you to implement **GN** in PyTorch and Tensorflow and run experiments of your own.

+As always, constructive feedback is always welcome at [@amaarora](https://twitter.com/amaarora).

+Also, feel free to [subscribe to my blog here](https://amaarora.github.io/subscribe) to receive regular updates regarding new blog posts.
+Thanks for reading!